IBM/aspera-cli/README.md

 Laurent/2016-2025

-This gem provides the `ascli` CLI (Command Line Interface) to IBM Aspera software.
+This Ruby gem provides the `ascli` command-line interface (CLI) for IBM Aspera software, enabling easy interaction with Aspera APIs and efficient file transfers.

 `ascli` is also great tool to learn Aspera APIs.